List of current non-sovereign African monarchs

-This is a list of reigning non-sovereign monarchs, including traditional rulers and governing constitutional monarchs, but not the kings of Lesotho, Morocco and Eswatini.
-Each monarch listed below reigns over a legally recognised dominion, but in most cases possess little or no sovereign governing power.
+This is a list of reigning non-sovereign monarchs in Africa, including traditional rulers and governing constitutional monarchs, but not the kings of Lesotho, Morocco and Eswatini.
+Each monarch listed below reigns over a legally recognised dominion located internally within a sovereign state, but in most cases possess little or no sovereign governing power themselves.
 Their titles, however, are recognised by the state.
 Entries are listed beside their respective dominions, and are grouped by country.